Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ```

 This transformation is not limited to only `kotlin.assert`, but may be applied to any function that can take a `String`
-or `() -> String` as the **last argument**.
+or `() -> String` as the ***last argument***.
 Functions like `kotlin.test.assertTrue` and `kotlin.test.assertEquals` are
 good candidates for Power-Assert transformation.

 Unfortunately, specifying these functions is required for every compilation.
 And there is no way for an assertion
-library to specify which functions support Power-Assert to the compiler-plugin for automatic transformation.
+library to specify which functions support Power-Assert to the compiler plugin for automatic transformation.
 This means
 that every Gradle project must configure these functions.

 ## Key Problems

 From this overview, we can extract three key problems with Power-Assert:

-1. Verbose configuration that complicates onboarding.
+1. Verbose build-system configuration that complicates onboarding.
-2. Brittle function parameter requirements that confuse adopters.
+2. Confusing function parameter requirements that rely on convention.
 3. Static diagram generation that limits tooling integration.

 ## Goals

 In this proposal, we will outline changes which attempt to tackle all of these problems.

 1. Power-Assert capable functions should be discoverable rather than needing to be configured.
-This avoids complex build
+This avoids the complex
-configuration needed for the compiler-plugin.
+build-system configuration needed for the compiler plugin.
-2. Power-Assert capable functions should not rely on argument convention but transformation by the compiler-plugin
+2. Power-Assert capable functions should not rely on argument convention but transformation by the compiler plugin
 instead.
 This removes confusing function parameter requirements and enables easier integration for adopting libraries.
 3. Power-Assert capable functions should be provided with detailed call-site information.
 This improves diagram render
 by making it more dynamic and enables better tooling integration.

 ## Non-Goals

-While these goals are important, there are also directions we explicitly do not intend to pursue with Power-Assert.
+While these goals are important, there are also directions we explicitly do not intend to pursue with Power-Assert at
+this time.

 1. Power-Assert is ***not*** a macro or dynamic code execution system.
-The compiler-plugin needs to remain simple and
+The compiler plugin needs to remain simple and
 focused.
 2. Power-Assert is ***not*** a replacement for an assertion library.
-The compiler-plugin needs to help enhance existing
+The compiler plugin needs to help enhance existing
 assertion libraries.

 [//]: # (TODO add a third thing here to maintain the rule of 3)